 We are strongly committed to promoting and creating diversity and inclusion to attract the best people from all backgrounds.
 Our ambition is to remove obstacles to people applying for the scheme and to ensure representation from all groups of people is reflected in workplaces.

 We welcome applications from anyone regardless of their sex; religious or similar philosophical belief; political opinion; race; age; sexual orientation; or, whether they are single, married or are in a civil partnership; or, whether they are disabled; or whether they have undergone, are undergoing or intend to undergo gender reassignment.

 We will train and develop you for a career in the media and you will be assigned a senior industry mentor.
-You will be expected to work unconventional hours and to tight deadlines and you must be able to work flexibly.
+At times you will be expected to work unconventional hours and to tight deadlines and you must be able to work flexibly.

-The 5 candidates who don’t secure a position on the scheme will still be provided with invaluable training from the very best of Northern Irish industry talent.
-This training will set up candidates for a career in the industry, and will remain on Northern Ireland Screen’s radar for future trainee positions.
+The 5 candidates who don’t secure a position on the scheme will still be provided with invaluable training from the very best of Northern Ireland’s factual and entertainment sector talent.
+This training will set candidates up for a career in the factual and entertainment sector and they will remain on Northern Ireland Screen’s radar for future trainee positions.